quest-friends/Planning/MVP.md

 * story is automatically public
 * make the first contribution to the story

-###RECEIVE A NOTIFICATION WHEN YOU ARE IN THE AREA OF A GEO STORY

 The following relies on google maps
 -----------------------------------